SSWConsulting/SSW.Rules.Content/rules/have-a-strict-password-security-policy/rule.md

 * Not contain all or part of the user's account name
 * Be at least six characters in length
 * Contain characters from three of the following four categories:

   * English uppercase characters (A through Z)
   * English lowercase characters (a through z)
   * Base 10 digits (0 through 9)
   * Non-alphanumeric characters (e.g., !, $, #, %)

 Rember it is always good to use an even number for password length ;) https://www.troyhunt.com/how-long-is-long-enough-minimum-password-lengths-by-the-worlds-top-sites/

+If possible and allowed by your system, think about using long passphrases too - they are even more difficult to crack than complex passwords https://www.zdnet.com/article/fbi-recommends-passphrases-over-password-complexity/

 Complexity requirements are enforced when passwords are changed or created.

-Every 180 days clients will be required to change their password, they can change it when:

-* Login to their computer
-* Terminal server to another computer
-* VPN

-This allows users to change their password by making a VPN connection to the office.

 We also enforce a lockout policy so if a user gets their password wrong 5 times, their account will be locked out for 15 minutes.

-If you want to change your password sooner, press [ctrl] [alt] [delete] then click "Change Password" button.
+In the past, we required clients to change their passwords every 180 days.
+In the current world, however, if you already have a strong password (as above) changing it does very little to make you more secure.

+Generally, you should change your password only when you believe it has been compromised.